hmrc/customs-data-store/README.md

 ## GET /eori/:eori/eori-history (<span style="color: red">Decommissioning soon</span>)

-An endpoint that provides a list of all historic EORI's associated with a given EORI
+An endpoint that provides a list of all historic EORI's associated with a given EORI.

 ### Response body